bitovi/academy/src/react/2-intro-to-jsx.md

 <div>Sibling 2</div>
 ```

-To fix it, we'd need to wrap them both in a parent:
+To fix it, we’d need to wrap them both in a parent:

 ```jsx
 <div>